hhjacq/NlhH/README.md

 Docked model of NlhH to MHET (Figure 19): use **NlhH_MHET_bound.pdb**

+Guide to using zebra for protein prediction (THIS IS FOR REED STUDENTS WITH AUTHORIZATION ONLY!!!): use guide_to_zebra.md

 Model of rPPE taken from RCSB PDB 40B8 (https://www.rcsb.org/structure/4ob8)

 Model of IsMHETase taken from RCSB PDB 6QZ4 (https://www.rcsb.org/structure/6QZ4)